itsolver/msp-marketing-site/README.md

 firebase init # enable Hosting and Functions
 ~~~

-Run local server
+Run local server:

 ~~~bash
 gulp
 ~~~

+At this point I use [Travis CI](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci) for deploying my site.

-If not using Travis, deploy from local environment and submit sitemaps to search engines
+If you're not using Travis, deploy from local environment and submit sitemaps to search engines:

 ~~~bash
 - firebase deploy